tuyishimekyrie/todoApp/README.md

 - **Prioritize Tasks**: Mark tasks as 'Important' to highlight their significance.
 Visually distinguish important tasks with a distinct style.

+- **Update Tasks**: Update" button on a task, and a popup will appear to allow them to modify the task content.
+The changes will be reflected in the task list after updating..

 - **Clear Filtering**: Filter tasks in a clear and organized manner to focus on specific categories or priorities.

 ### Technology Stack